lab11/nrf5x-base/devices/tcmp441/README.md

 Updates the display.
 It applies all of the changes made by most of the other functions.

 * ```void tcmp441_clearScreen()```
 This function is very self explanatory.
 It clears the screen.
-You still need to call ```updateDisplay()``` to apply the change, though.
+You still need to call ```tcmp441updateDisplay()``` to apply the change, though.

 * ```void tcmp441_setPixel(int x, int y, int on)``` Sets a pixel on the display. ```int on``` is either 0 or 1.